How to Treat Frequent Chest Infections with Breathing Retraining

-One can treat symptoms of persistent chest infections naturally with breathing devices and inhalation of essential oils during breathing sessions.
+One can treat symptoms of persistent chest infections naturally with breathing retraining and inhalation of essential oils during breathing sessions with devices (DIY and Frolov).

 Breathing sessions are done up to 2-6 times per day.
 During sessions, concentrations of essential oils in inhaled air are need to be kept high all the time.
 This means that students should add more essential oil every 5-10 minutes when using breathing devices (e.g., the Frolov device or Amazing DIY device).